naparuba/tanuki-www/content/pages/intro/getting-started/services.md

 building on what we covered in the
 [previous page](/intro/getting-started/agent.html).

-First, create a directory for Consul configurations.
-A good directory is typically `/etc/consul.d`.
-Consul loads all configuration files in the configuration directory.
+First, create a directory for XXX configurations.
+A good directory is typically `/etc/XXX.d`.
+XXX loads all configuration files in the configuration directory.

 ```
-$ sudo mkdir /etc/consul.d
+$ sudo mkdir /etc/XXX.d
 ```

 Next, we'll write a service definition configuration file.
 We'll